joelHarawa/tag-security/assessments/projects/external-secrets/self-assessment.md

 ### Case Studies
 * Use Case 1: Managing secrets for multiple environments

-  A company has multiple environments for their applications, such as development, staging, and production.
+  A company has multiple environments for its applications, such as development, staging, and production.
 They use different credentials for each environment to access external resources, such as databases and cloud storage.
 ESO can be used to automatically synchronize these credentials to the appropriate Kubernetes secrets for each environment.
 This makes it easy to manage secrets and ensures that applications always have access to the correct credentials.
 * Use Case 2: Rotating secrets for security

   It is important to rotate secrets regularly to prevent unauthorized access.
 However, manually rotating secrets can be time-consuming and error-prone.
 ESO can be used to automate the rotation of secrets.
 ESO can be configured to fetch secrets from an external source, such as AWS Secrets Manager or HashiCorp Vault, and then store them in Kubernetes secrets.
 ESO can also be configured to rotate secrets on a regular basis.
 * Use Case 3: Accessing secrets from multiple sources

-  A company may use multiple sources for their secrets, such as AWS Secrets Manager, HashiCorp Vault, and a custom secrets store.
+  A company may use multiple sources for its secrets, such as AWS Secrets Manager, HashiCorp Vault, and a custom secrets store.
 ESO can be used to access secrets from all of these sources.
 ESO can be configured to use different secret providers for different types of secrets.
 For example, ESO could be configured to use AWS Secrets Manager for database credentials and HashiCorp Vault for API keys.

 ### Related Projects / Vendors
 * Kubernetes External Secrets (deprecated): [kubernetes-external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) is the original project kicked off by Godaddy while external-secrets is the newer one that replaced it.
 According to the team, KES does not have any dedicated or active maintainers at this time and is on limited life support.
 There were tech debts in the project that were causing issues and some of the dependencies they depended on are no longer maintained.
 To replace them would have required a sizeable effort.
-Also, KES was originally written in Javascript and the newer ESO is written in the more Kubernetes friendly Golang.
+Also, KES was originally written in Javascript and the newer ESO is written in the more Kubernetes-friendly Golang.
 There is a [tool](https://github.com/external-secrets/kes-to-eso) available to migrate from KES to ESO.

 * CSI Secret Store - Integrates secrets stores with Kubernetes via a Container Storage Interface (CSI) volume.
 The Secrets Store CSI Driver `secrets-store.csi.k8s.io` allows Kubernetes to mount multiple secrets, keys, and certs stored in enterprise-grade external secrets stores into their pods as a volume.
 Once the Volume is attached, the data in it is mounted into the container’s file system.
-The differences between ESO and CSI Secret Store them are documented in this issue [comment](https://github.com/external-secrets/external-secrets/issues/478#issuecomment-964413129).
+The differences between ESO and CSI Secret Store are documented in this issue [comment](https://github.com/external-secrets/external-secrets/issues/478#issuecomment-964413129).

-### External Secrets Operator Threat Modeling

-ESO has a threat-model documented at [threat-model](https://external-secrets.io/latest/guides/threat-model/).

-We're also providing our own threat modeling using STRIDE below:

-#### Spoofing

-#### Tampering

-#### Repudiation

-#### Information Disclosure

-#### Denial of Service (DoS)

-#### Elevation of Privilege